CVE-2025-64178 Overview

 Affected Products

-- Jellysweep versions 0.12.1 and below
+- Jellysweep versions 0.12.1 and earlier

-- Jellysweep deployments exposing /api/images/cache
+- Jellysweep deployments exposing the /api/images/cache endpoint

 Discovery Timeline